He met Bob Dylan at a Jewish camp, and they stayed good friends for 50 years - Jewish Telegraphic Agency

 A close friend of Kemp’s — a former television producer who was dying of cancer — made him promise to write the book, so he agreed.
 Kemp didn’t want to break the promise once the friend passed away.

-Kemp produced Dylan’s famous Rolling Thunder Revue tour in 1975 and ’76, and his remembrances — the nontraditional lineup and promotional structure, and concerts featuring several famous guest musicians — take up much of the book’s middle section.
+Kemp produced Dylan’s famous Rolling Thunder Revue tour in 1975 and ’76, and his remembrances — about the nontraditional lineup and promotional structure, and concerts featuring several famous guest musicians — take up much of the book’s middle section.
 The tour was the subject of a slightly faux-documentary, “Rolling Thunder Revue: A Bob Dylan Story” by Martin Scorsese, which debuted on Netflix earlier this year.

 Kemp appears a few times in vintage footage in the film.
 A talking head describes him as “a longtime friend of Bob’s and a fishmonger” before declaring that Kemp was “out of his element, unprepared and wasn’t too well-liked on the tour.”